kstagaman/autoNumCaptions/README.md

-autoNumCaptions: A package for auto-numbering html and markdown figures
+autoNumCaptions: An R package for auto-numbering html and markdown figures
 ================
 Keaton Stagaman
 6/25/2019